Idolatry in Sikhism: Sikh traditions

 According to Harnik Deol, during Sikh rule, an elite milieu of descendants of Guru lineages, holy men (babas, bhais, sants) and exegetes, particularly pujaris – for whom scholar Harjot Oberoi coined the term "Sanatan Sikhs" – provided ritual services and led functions for the burgeoning class of Sikh aristocrats and landed gentry, in return for generous endowments from this clientele.
 They included Sahajdhari Sikhs uninitiated into the Khalsa, with fundamental differences in the practices and doctrines with Khalsa Sikhs.
 This class gained control of Sikh shrines under the patronage of Sikh elites in the eighteenth century.
-They took to the worship of images and idols, not considering themselves bound by rahitnamas, or Sikh codes of conduct.
-The British colonial rulers, after annexing the Sikh empire in mid-19th-century, continue to patronize and gift land grants to these mahants, thereby increasing their strength.
+They took to the worship of images and idols, not considering themselves bound by rahitnamas, the Sikh codes of conduct.
+The British colonial rulers, after annexing the Sikh Empire in mid-19th-century, continue to patronize and gift land grants to these mahants, thereby increasing their strength.
 Oberoi contends that the mahants and pujaris justified their position by asserting that while the role of guru, which served as sole intermediary between man and God, was for scripture alone in theory, in actual practice this was too abstract for the masses, who needed living functionaries to serve in that role.

 Local congregations and reformers sought to purge this increasing entrenched Brahmanical priestly-mahant class.
 The Tat Khalsa accused the mahants of the Hinduization of Sikh customs and of increasingly prevalent idolatrous practices, as well as the housing of idols, pandits, astrologers, lumpen elements, and vices in which the mahants themselves partook in, while barring entry to even initiated low-caste Sikhs and ignoring the needs of the Sikh congregation.
 In 1905, they removed all idols from the Golden Temple, in accordance with Sikh orthodoxy.

 According to a pujari based in the Golden Temple, the Raja of Chamba State had a metal casting of Guru Hargobind (1595–1644) given during the reign of Maharaja Ranjit Singh of the Sikh Empire in the 1800s, well after the period of the Sikh gurus.
 This would subsequently become one of the first large images to be placed as an idol in the temple.
 Later, a gilded image of the same guru, placed below the Akal Takht, and then a minor idol of Guru Nanak in the inner sanctum, would follow.
 Larger images would be housed in the neighboring Gurdwara Baba Atal.
 In the 1880s the temple management declined installing idols of all ten Sikh gurus at the temple's main entrance, as pujaris would come to situate themselves within the precincts of the temple with stone images, instructing pilgrims to worship before them.